Flashing (cinematography): In Photography

 It is also used in fields such as astronomy to bias CCD image sensors into a linear region, improving their low-light sensitivity.

 Paper-Flashing

 When developing a photographic print, it is also possible to flash the printing paper to darken the highlights.

 In digital workflows

 Now, digital image-processing technology can pull details out of shadow areas without risking destroying the dailies or rushes.
 However, current digital image chips are still limited in the light intensity range over which they can record detail.
-Depending on the scenario it might be still be beneficial to use pre-flashing devices to lift up the general exposure to lift the darkest parts above the threshold where excessive sensor noise is present.
+Depending on the scenario it might still be beneficial to use pre-flashing devices to lift the general exposure to lift the darkest parts above the threshold where excessive sensor noise is present.